adobe3/CSGO-Trainer/README.md

 * Fix inline variable stuff
 * Hotkey support for triggerbot & aimbot using virtual-key codes
 * View angle aimbot
-* More 2D drawing options such as heads, bones, distance, health, & name
+* More 2D drawing options such as distance & name